-Pets can make a wonderful addition to a home but living, breathing animals are more than just a gift idea for Christmas, Hanukkah, birthdays, Easter, or other special occasions.
-Owning an animal comes with a commitment, often for 15 years or more and each animal deserves their forever home and a pet parent who has the time, the energy, the money and the interest to welcome them into their life for the long-term.
+A pet can make a wonderful addition to a home.
+However, living, breathing animals are more than just gift ideas for Christmas, Hanukkah, birthdays, Easter, or special occasions.
+Owning an animal comes with a commitment, often for a decade or more.
+Each animal deserves a pet parent who has time, energy, money, and interest to welcome them into their life.
 Still many people get puppies and kittens as gifts without much thought.

-It’s a tempting idea to surprise someone, especially a child, with a fluffy puppy or an adorable bunny, hamster, or kitty complete with a bow around its neck.
-While you’re imagining the squeals of delight, consider how tragic the situation could become if the time, money and energy you’ve just committed the family to is more than they can manage.
-A poor match could mean the animal is eventually sent to a shelter or could suffer loneliness, or even abuse or neglect.
+It’s tempting to surprise someone, especially children, with a fluffy puppy, bunny, hamster, or kitty complete with a bow.
+While you’re imagining the squeals of delight, consider how tragic the situation could become.
+Imagine if the time, money, and energy commitment you imposed on the family grows to more than they can manage.
+A poor match could mean the animal ends up in a shelter, feels lonely, or even suffers abuse or neglect.

 Certainly as a gift, a pet is “free” but there will be ongoing costs throughout the animal’s life including food, bedding and toys, veterinary care, grooming expenses, and a big investment of time to exercise, play with, and train the animal.
-Anything less than a lifetime commitment is a betrayal of the trust that an animal deserves when we bring them into our homes.
+Anything less than a lifetime commitment is a betrayal of trust that pets deserve when we bring them home.
 This is not a commitment that you should make for someone else, no matter how good your intentions are.

-It’s a sad reality that at holiday times like Christmas and Easter puppy mills and backyard breeders make a profit from selling pets that are often unhealthy or have likely been neglected since they were born and have bred in inhumane environments.
+It’s a sad reality that, at holiday times like Christmas and Easter, puppy mills and backyard breeders make a profit from selling pets that are often unhealthy or have likely been neglected since they were born and bred in inhumane environments.
 The ASPCA urges shoppers to fight this cruelty by refusing to shop for animals from these types of businesses.

-The unconditional love we get from our pets is unequaled, but animals come with work, a time commitment, vet bills, and unintended messes, so pet ownership should never be an impulsive gift.
-Animals are vulnerable, living and breathing creatures deserving of more than fleeting attention as a gift-wrapped surprise.
+The unconditional love we get from our pets is unequaled, but animals come with work, a time commitment, vet bills, and unintended messes, so a pet should never be an impulsive gift.
+Animals are vulnerable, living, and breathing creatures deserving of more than fleeting attention as a gift-wrapped surprise.
 Anything less than a lifetime of love in a secure home is ultimately unfair to everyone.